pstrobl96/prusa_exporter/README.md

 - [ ] [prusa_log_processor](https://github.com/pstrobl96/prusa_log_processor) integration for log processing
 - [ ] [prusa_exporter](https://github.com/pstrobl96/prusa_exporter) to process metrics from Prusa Link in addition to logs and syslog metrics.
 It's like a package for all three components.

-## Omega2

-*Why Omega?*

-*Omega development stage name was choosed when Microsoft d\*cked up Windows Vista development and restarted the development.
-One of the first known builds was Omega13.*

-The Omega2 version is the one you could see at the Grafana / Prusa stand at FOSDEM 2025.
-This setup works for more than one printer, but the problem is that the prusa_metrics_handler is pretty greedy on computational resources.
-However, it works quite well for one printer - it should work for multiple printers, but it's not tested.
-I've set up one dashboard that works with metrics from both Prusa Link and prusa_metrics_handler, so both need to be configured.

 **prusa_metrics_handler** is configured in printer - Settings -> Network -> Metrics & Log